Bed Bug Shells, Casings, and Skins (Identification and What to Do)

 The other species, the tropical bed bug (Cimex hemipterus), is found in the southern states and isn’t as widespread as the common bed bug.

-In other words, depending on which type of bed bug you have, your mileage may vary (YMMV), but only by a tiny amount.
+In other words, depending on which type of bed bug infestation you have, your mileage may vary (YMMV), but only by a tiny amount.

 Identifying Bed Bug Shells